-It was for this reason that the Holy Father, in preparation for the February meeting on child protection, asked participants to meet with victims in their own countries.
+It was for this reason that Pope Francis, in preparation for the February meeting on child protection, asked participants to meet with victims in their own countries.
 He understood that purification begins with solidarity.

 There should never be any suggestion that victims should “get over it” or that it is time to move on and leave everything in the past.

 But the purification that begins in solidarity must deepen through synodality.
 Traveling with the victim to his childhood parish where the abuse took place and asking the community to process with me after Mass into the church lobby has become for me a symbol of the approach Pope Francis has called us to in addressing this scandal.
 The entire church must walk together toward healing for victim-survivors, protection of the vulnerable and accountability for those who harmed and failed them.